openvinotoolkit/openvino_build_deploy/ai_ref_kits/explainable_ai/README.md

 sudo apt install git git-lfs gcc python3-venv python3-dev
 ```

-_NOTE: If you are using Windows, you will probably need to install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) also._
+_NOTE: If you are using Windows, you would need to install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) also._

 ## Setting up your Environment